aresssera/timeSeriesFeatures/README.md

 ### Execution

 All notebooks can be run immediately.
+Comments that are (hopefully) useful are directly included in the files.

 ### Output

 The output plots are not stored in a directory.